dev-lnk/laravel-code-builder/README.md

  │ › ● users                                                    │
  └──────────────────────────────────────────────────────────────┘
 ```
-If you did not specify a `generation_path` in the configuration file, you will be offered 2 options:
+If you have not specified a `generation_path' in the configuration file, you will be offered 2 options:
 ```shell
  ┌ Where to generate the result? ───────────────────────────────┐ │ › ● In the project directories                               │
  │   ○ To the generation folder: `app/Generation`               │
  └──────────────────────────────────────────────────────────────┘
 ```
-In the first option, all files will be generated according to the folders of your app_path directory.
+The first option will create all files according to the folders in your `app_path` directory.
 If a file with the same name is found, you will be prompted to replace it:
 ```shell
 app/Models/User.php was created successfully!
 ...